Dodge County Court Records

 | Digital audio recording (thumb drive) | $10.00 per recording |

-Transcript requests for proceedings before Circuit Court Judges (Branches 1–4) should be directed to the court reporter assigned to that branch.
+Transcript requests for proceedings before Circuit Court Judges (Branches 1–4) should go to the court reporter assigned to that branch.
 Transcripts from proceedings before the Court Commissioner in Branch 5 are handled by the Clerk of Courts office.

 Are Court Records Public in Dodge County?

 Court records in Dodge County are generally open to public inspection.
 The Wisconsin Public Records Law, codified in Wis.
-Stat. §§ 19.31–19.39, establishes a strong presumption of public access to government records, including those maintained by the courts.
-Additionally, Wisconsin Supreme Court Rule Chapter 72 addresses the retention and maintenance of court records and sets standards for protecting sealed or impounded materials within the court system.
+Stat.
+19.31–19.39, establishes a strong presumption of public access to government records, including those kept by the courts.
+Wisconsin Supreme Court Rule Chapter 72 also addresses the retention and maintenance of court records, and sets standards for protecting sealed or impounded materials.

 Under Wis.
-Stat. § 801.19, specific protections apply to five categories of personal identifiers commonly found in court files: Social Security numbers, employer identification numbers, financial account numbers, driver’s license numbers, and state identification numbers.
-Parties filing documents are required under Wis.
-Stat. § 801.20 to identify confidential information at the time of filing, and courts may redact or seal such information to prevent unauthorized disclosure.
+Stat.
+801.19, special protections apply to five categories of personal identifiers that often appear in court files: Social Security numbers, employer identification numbers, financial account numbers, driver's license numbers, and state identification numbers.
+Parties who file documents are required under Wis.
+Stat.
+801.20 to flag any confidential information at the time of filing, and courts may redact or seal that information to prevent unauthorized disclosure.

 Categories of restricted records in Dodge County include: